-There were no hate crimes reported in 2018, 2019, or 2020.
+There were no hate crimes reported in 2020, 2021, and 2022.

 Unfounded Crimes

 A crime is considered unfounded for Clery Act purposes only if sworn or commissioned law enforcement personnel make a formal determination that the report is false or baseless.